Education Savings Accounts (ESAs) in header of articles

 Room and board incurred by a student enrolled for at least half the full-time academic workload.
 The costs must not be more than the greater of:

-Allowance for room and board, as determined by the eligible educational institution for a particular academic period
+Allowance for room and board -- This is determined by the eligible educational institution for a particular academic period.

 Amount charged if the student resides in housing owned or operated by the eligible educational institution

 If the distribution is for an elementary or secondary school, these expenses qualify for the deduction: